 Considered by many as a step toward a fast-paced engineering career, Machining focuses on set-up, programming, and operation of Computer Numerical Control (CNC) mills and lathes.
-Machinists work for medical device, prosthetic, and engine manufacturers and many more.
+Machinists work in all manufacturing sectors including, but not limited to energy, aerospace, defense, agriculture, automotive, transportation, medical device, prosthetic, engine manufacturer and many more.
 You can learn what you need to know for a high-paying job by completing the National Metal Working Skills curriculum at ASU Mid-South.

-The Machining program teaches students how to operate both manual and computer-aided lathes and mills, and also provides students the ability to complete the National Institute of Metalworking Skills (NIMS) certification.
-From interpreting fabrication blueprints to programming and operating the machine, we can teach you everything you need to know to succeed as a machine operator.
+The Machining program teaches students how to operate both manual and CNC computer-aided lathes and mills, GD&T, NX, Solidworks, MasterCAM, 3D printing, CMM PC-DMIS, 3D sensing and provides students the ability to complete the National Institute of Metalworking Skills (NIMS) certification.
+From interpreting fabrication blueprints to programming and operating the machine, we can teach you everything you need to know to succeed as a machinist technician.

 For more information about the Machining program, or how to register: